 Microneedling is a popular skincare treatment that is safe for almost all patients and can treat a wide variety of skin concerns.
-Microneedling treatment can be further customized with other procedures at Cerulean Medical Institute.
+Microneedling treatment can be further customized with other procedures (for instance Botox in Kelowna) at Cerulean Medical Institute.
 Here is everything you need to know about how to combine other cosmetic treatments with microneedling.

 What is Microneedling?